 Don’t Try to Catch the Monkey

 The goal is not to catch the monkey and put him back in the cage.
-The monkey will rebel if you do that.
+The monkey will rebel if you do that and you’ll drive yourself crazy trying to catch him.
 The goal is to let the monkey go.
 If you want to work with this analogy, see him calming down, then open the door and let him walk out.
 His presence is no longer needed.
+Or maybe he just wants to take a nap.
 You may have to do this every hour or every day when you’re first learning to do this.
 It’s ok, all change is a process.

 The Monkey Doesn’t Control You

 The monkey doesn’t control us, he isn’t us.
+The monkey is our thoughts gone wild.
 The first step to change is awareness.
 First be aware that you have a monkey running wild in your head.
 Then work with some of the suggestions above to see if you can calm him down and eventually invite him out of your head.
+Or let him take a nap while you focus on your life.